What VCommander expects from you

 NOTE: You may need to change the Virus-Type in the settings to match with your hardware!

-VCommander has exactly the same number of sound memories as your Virus but they don’t necessarily contain the same content!
-This is not important for the sound designing process because you only need to sync them both if you go on stage.
+VCommander has exactly the same number of sound memories like your Virus but they don’t necessarily contain the same content!
+This is not important for the sound designing process because you only need to sync them if you go on stage.
 Then you can easily upload the sounds in the not-volatile memories of your Virus.
 The Virus itself is just used as the sound generator.

 All library and edit functions happen in VCommander only.
-In fact, you can play around with sounds, copy them across, load new sounds from disk or just edit them without touching the sounds on your Virus!
+In fact, you can play around with sounds, copy them across, load new sounds from disk or just edit them without touching the non-volatile sounds on your Virus!
 At the left-hand side of the application you will see the SingleManager if the editor is in Single- or MultiSingle-mode where in Multi-mode, this turns into the MultiManager.
 The top listbox is the MultipartManager which is only active in Multi- or MultiSingle-mode and the listbox at the right- hand side can be Filebrowser, Clipboard or Undomanager.

 To load a sound into your Virus for listening or editing, just double click the particular item in either the Single- or MultiManager.
 Right-clicking an item in any of the listboxes will call a menu to pop up from where you can start further actions.